t2-project/documentation/source/guides/kube.rst

 Run on a Kubernetes Cluster
 ========================================

-The preferred deployment for the T2 Store is in a Kubernetes cluster.
+The preferred deployment for the T2 Store is on a Kubernetes cluster.

 The T2 Store needs Kafka and a MongoDB.
-Install them anyway you want to, e.g. with helm charts:
+Install them any way you want to, e.g. from helm charts:

 .. code-block:: php